Michael Anthony Avilés

 - Debut May 29, 2008

-Aviles was immediately put in the starting lineup with SS Tony Pena Jr. having even more troubles than Butler.
-Aviles struck out against Kevin Slowey in his first major league at-bat and finished his first game in The Show 0 for 3.
-However, he picked up the pace immediately, becoming the Royals' best hitter over the season's second half and holding the shortstop position for the rest of the year.
+Avilés was immediately put in the starting lineup, with shortstop Tony Pena Jr. having even more troubles than Butler.
+He struck out against Kevin Slowey in his first major league at-bat and finished his first game in 0 for 3.
+However, he picked up the pace immediately, becoming the Royals' best hitter over the season's second half and holding the shortstop position the rest of the year.
 He put up a batting line of .325/.354/.480 in 102 games, with 68 runs scored and earned a place on the 2008 Topps All-Star Rookie Team.
 He was added to the Puerto Rican national team for the 2009 World Baseball Classic, forming a double play combination with Felipe Lopez.